 Ironically, despite all of their precautions and duplicity, none involved in this pivotal moment of human history could prevent the sharing of the Good News!
 We still tell it today, because it is true!
 Christ Jesus lives!

-In next week’s blog post, we’ll look at the empty tomb.
-And in just four weeks we celebrate Easter.
+In the next blog post, we’ll look at the empty tomb.
+And soon we celebrate Easter.
 Take the Easter Challenge: with whom you can share God’s amazing love for us?
 Who can you invite to church on Easter Sunday?
 After just reading about what Jesus did for you and me, are you moved to know him personally today?